ram-nush/writeups/README.md

 # writeups
-Challenge writeups from CTFs and training platforms
+These are the challenge writeups from the Capture-the-Flag (CTF) competitions and training platforms which I have participated in.